HaigBishop/quiet-consensus/poll/creating_the_polling_contract.md

 ### Compiling the polling contract

 1. Move to `poll/contract/`
-2. Compile it by running `make build-reproducible`
+2. Compile it by running `make build-mainnet`

-This results in `poll/contract/optimized-wasm/poll.wasm.gz`
+This results in `poll/contract/contract.wasm.gz`